bleaktwig/yuadrem-wiki/docs/kins/imate.md

 # Imates
 The god-tree [Om](../religion/godtrees/om.md) created imates to defend the oric god from [Et](../religion/godtrees/et.md) during the [War of Autumn](../history.md#war-of-autumn).
 While not particularly suited for war, the kin fiercely defended their god-tree until the [Schism](../history.md#war-of-autumn).
 They were blessed with Word for their devotion.
 After the burning of their parent, imates escaped total slaughter by migrating to the south, spreading thorough the southern reaches of Yuadrem.

-Due to their many migrations, imates are now separated into two: the militaristic, war-hardened people that established the Kingdom of Om<!--TODO:LINK---> with the help of the [irds](hume.md#ird-culture) of Gronselar<!--TODO:LINK--->, and many groups of diverse nomads that roam the remaining forests of the Fesh Peninsula.
+Due to their many migrations, imates are now separated into two: the militaristic, war-hardened people that established the Kingdom of Om<!--TODO:LINK---> with the help of the people of Gronselar<!--TODO:LINK--->, and many groups of diverse nomads that roam the remaining forests of the Fesh Peninsula.

 <!--NOTE: IMATE ETHNICITIES:
     * Kingdom of Om.